BulkGate/woosms/readme.txt

 **Customer & Admin SMS notifications**
 Your customers are what matters most.
 Notify them.

-* Notify your customers via personalized and automated SMS notification about their <strong>order status</strong> and improve customer relationship
+* Notify your customers via personalized and automated SMS notifications about their <strong>order status</strong> and improve customer relationship
 * <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-activate-or-adjust-customer-sms-https-wwwbulkgatecom-en-sms-module-customer-sms-notification-message-template" onclick="window.open(this.href);return false;" title="SMS template activation"><strong>Activate/deactivate SMS message templates</strong></a> for any situation that occurs during the order process, and adjust the text
 * Create your <strong>custom SMS notifications</strong>
 * Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" onclick="window.open(this.href);return false;" title="Multilingual SMS templates"><strong>multilingual SMS templates</strong></a> and notify your customers in their native language, or the language of the visited website